| ||Format||Pages||Price|| |

-This Guide is intended for use by entities involved in the handling of UNP in occupational settings.
-The Guide covers handling principles and techniques that may be applied, as appropriate, to the variety of UNP materials and handling settings.
+5.1 This guide is intended for use by entities involved in the handling of UNP in occupational settings.
+This guide covers handling principles and techniques that may be applied, as appropriate, to the variety of UNP materials and handling settings.
 These settings include research and development activities, material manufacturing, and material use and processing.
-The Guide may also be used by entities that receive materials or articles containing or comprising nanoscale particles fixed upon or within a matrix (i.e., bound nanoscale particles), but whose own processes or use may reasonably be expected to cause such particles to become unbound.
+This guide may also be used by entities that receive materials or articles containing or comprising nanoscale particles fixed upon or within a matrix (that is, bound nanoscale particles), but whose own processes or use may reasonably be expected to cause such particles to become unbound.

-1.2 General Guidance—This Guide is applicable to occupational settings where UNP may reasonably be expected to be present.
+1.2 General Guidance—This guide is applicable to occupational settings where UNP may reasonably be expected to be present.
 Operations across those settings will vary widely in the particular aspects relevant to nanoscale particle exposure control.
-UNP represent a vast variety of physical and chemical characteristics (e.g., morphology, mass, dimension, chemical composition, settling velocities, surface area, surface chemistry) and circumstances of use.
-Given the range of physical and chemical characteristics presented by the various UNP, the diversity of occupational settings and the uneven empirical knowledge of and experience with handling UNP materials, the purpose of this Guide is to offer general guidance on exposure minimization approaches for UNP based upon a consensus of viewpoints, but not to establish a standard practice nor to recommend a definite course of action to follow in all cases.
+UNP represent a vast variety of physical and chemical characteristics (for example, morphology, mass, dimension, chemical composition, settling velocities, surface area, surface chemistry) and circumstances of use.
+Given the range of physical and chemical characteristics presented by the various UNP, the diversity of occupational settings and the uneven empirical knowledge of and experience with handling UNP materials, the purpose of this guide is to offer general guidance on exposure minimization approaches for UNP based upon a consensus of viewpoints, but not to establish a standard practice nor to recommend a definite course of action to follow in all cases.

-1.4 Materials within Scope—This Guide pertains to unbound engineered nanoscale particles or their respirable agglomerates or aggregates thereof.
+1.4 Materials Within Scope—This guide pertains to unbound engineered nanoscale particles or their respirable agglomerates or aggregates thereof.
 Relevant nanoscale particle types include, for example, intentionally produced fullerenes, nanotubes, nanowires, nanoropes, nanoribbons, quantum dots, nanoscale metal oxides, and other engineered nanoscale particles.
-Respirable particles are those having an aerodynamic equivalent diameter (AED) less than or equal to 10 m (10 000 nm) or those particles small enough to be collected with a respirable sampler (12, 34, 36).
-The AED describes the behavior of an airborne particle and is dependent upon the particle density, shape, and size—for instance, a particle with a spherical shape, smooth surface, density of 1.0 g/cc and a physical diameter of 4 m would have an AED of 4 m, whereas a particle with a spherical shape, smooth surface, density of 11.35 g/cc and a physical diameter of 4 m would have an AED of 14 m and would therefore be of a nonrespirable size.
-Respirable fibers are those having physical diameters less than or equal to 3 m (3000 nm) or those fibers small enough to be collected with a thoracic sampler (65, 66).
+Respirable particles are those having an aerodynamic equivalent diameter (AED) less than or equal to 10 µm (10 000 nm) or those particles small enough to be collected with a respirable sampler (. ) The AED describes the behavior of an airborne particle and is dependent upon the particle density, shape, and size—for instance, a particle with a spherical shape, smooth surface, density of 1.0 g/cc and a physical diameter of 4 µm would have an AED of 4 µm, whereas a particle with a spherical shape, smooth surface, density of 11.35 g/cc and a physical diameter of 4 µm would have an AED of 14 µm and would therefore be of a nonrespirable size.
+Respirable fibers are those having physical diameters less than or equal to 3 µm (3000 nm) or those fibers small enough to be collected with a thoracic sampler (. , )

-1.5.2 This Guide does not pertain to materials that present nanoscale surface features, but do not contain UNPs (e.g., nanoscale lithography products, nanoelectronic structures or materials comprised of nanoscale layers).
+1.5.2 This guide does not pertain to materials that present nanoscale surface features, but do not contain UNPs (for example, nanoscale lithography products, nanoelectronic structures or materials comprised of nanoscale layers).

-1.5.3 This Guide does not pertain to UNPs which exist in nature which may be present in normal ambient atmospheres or are unintentionally produced by human activities, such as by combustion processes.
-Nor does it pertain to materials that have established exposure control programs (e.g. safe handling protocols for nanoscale biological agents) or published exposure limits such as occupational exposure limits for welding fumes..
-See Appendix X1.
+1.5.3 This guide does not pertain to UNPs which exist in nature which may be present in normal ambient atmospheres or are unintentionally produced by human activities, such as by combustion processes.
+Nor does it pertain to materials that have established exposure control programs (for example, safe handling protocols for nanoscale biological agents) or published exposure limits such as occupational exposure limits for welding fumes.
+See .

-1.7 Not a Standard of CareThis ASTM standard Guide does not necessarily represent the standard of care by which the adequacy of a set of exposure control measures should be judged; nor should this document be used without consideration of the particular materials and occupational circumstances to which it may be applied.
+1.7 Not a Standard of Care—This guide does not necessarily represent the standard of care by which the adequacy of a set of exposure control measures should be judged; nor should this document be used without consideration of the particular materials and occupational circumstances to which it may be applied.
 The word “standard” in the title means only that the document has been approved through the ASTM consensus process.

 2. Referenced Documents (purchase separately) The documents listed below are referenced within the subject standard but are not provided as part of the standard.